Excel Waterfall Charts: How To Create One That Doesn't Suck

 This visualization is also completely in line with IBCS Standards.

-However, users (and their bosses) are sometimes more interested in contributions than in totals and the relationship between the two.
+However, users (and their bosses) are sometimes more interested in contributions than totals and their relationships.

 You can again resort to using tutorials: